Kavippiriyan/MergeConflicts/README.md

 **Objective**

-'How to solve the conflicts during Merge'
+-How to solve the conflicts during Merge